Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     5. Restart stale Services and re-deploy the client configurations

+###  HDFS Storage types

-### Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, Check it in Cloudera Manager by the following steps.
+Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, Check it in Cloudera Manager by the following steps.
     1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.

     2. Search `DataNode Data Directory` configuration.
 Below is an example which sets the SSD, DISK and Archive volumes.